gofore/angular-basic-training/angular2-fundamentals/README.md

 - Based on successful Angular 1
 - First beta on December 2015
 - First release candidate on April 2016
-- Not even considered ready by features, not to mention bugs
+- Initial release on 14th of September 2016

 ---

 # Angular 2 & TypeScript
-- Available for JavaScript, Dart and TypeScript
+- Available for JavaScript, Dart and **TypeScript**
-- TypeScript as de facto standard and recommended by many A2 core teams
+- TypeScript is de facto standard and recommended by many A2 core team members
-- Framework code under `@angular` packages such as `@angular/core` and `@angular/common`
+- Framework code is distributed in modules such as `@angular/core` and `@angular/common`

 ---